Lentils Fertility & Soil

 Summary

-In brief, lentil production often benefits from P amendments due to generally low P in Saskatchewan soils.
-Additional nitrogen is typically unnecessary unless the crop fails to nodulate sufficiently, limiting its ability to fix its atmospheric N. The highest rate of nutrient demand in lentil generally occurs around the flowering growth stage, so ensuring nutrient demands are met before this is important for fulfilling yield potential.
+In brief, lentil production often benefits from P amendments because Saskatchewan soils generally have low P levels.
+Additional nitrogen is typically unnecessary unless the crop fails to nodulate sufficiently, limiting its ability to fix its atmospheric N. The highest nutrient demand in lentils generally occurs around the flowering stage, so ensuring nutrient requirements are met before then is important for meeting yield potential.

-Despite its tendency towards lower yields, the return on investment for this particular pulse crop and market demand can be high.
+Despite its tendency towards lower yields, the return on investment for this pulse crop can be high, particularly given market demand.
 As such, lentil is one of the top crop choices for prairie pulse growers and is consistently growing in acres planted across the province.

 References